What Beneficiaries Value Most in Medicare Advantage Plans

 As an agent selling Medicare products, it’s vital to look out for your clients’ best interests and take a holistic approach in narrowing down their plan options.

-You may encounter clients focused on a brand name carrier or wanting to enroll in a plan because a family member is in it, but you should do your research and weigh all the factors for them.
-You’re the expert — they’ve trusted you to help them.
+You may encounter clients focused on a brand-name carrier or wanting to enroll in a plan because a family member is in it, but you should do your research and weigh all the factors for them.
+You’re the knowledgeable professional — they’ve trusted you to help them.
 It’s also important you educate your clients throughout the entire process.
 Make sure they understand their options and the star rating system and explain to them why certain plans work better for them than others, among the other topics CMS requires agents to discuss before enrolling clients in a plan…

 Everybody has different preferences and needs.
 Some clients you meet will want access to their usual providers, a free gym membership, and dental, vision, and hearing benefits; others will only want a $0-premium plan without the bells and whistles.
 By asking your prospects what matters most to them when it comes to their health plan up-front, you can streamline sales.
 And by making follow-up calls to your clients, you can ensure they’re in the best plan if their needs or preferences have changed.